[[updated December 12, 2016]]

 Being productive on Twitter can seem like an impossible task.
 There is so much information to digest and tweet about!
-With some smart productivity hacks, you can take back control of your time and be more successful on Twitter.
+With some smart productivity hacks, like how to schedule tweets, you can take back control of your time and be more successful on Twitter.

-The first step to this is learning how to schedule tweets so that you can then focus on engagement and interaction.
-You can do this for free through native scheduling or for a fee with scheduling tools.
+Luckily, you can schedule tweets for free through native scheduling or for a fee with scheduling tools.
 We are going to look at both and then go over some tips and tricks to maximize your efforts.

 What many people do not realize is that you can schedule your tweets directly in Twitter for free.
 There are a couple steps to the process.
 First, go to ads.twitter.com when you are already logged into your Twitter account.
 (You can also access this from within Twitter in the drop-down menu that shows up when you click on your profile image in the top right corner of the screen.)